AduragbemiOyinlola/Churn/README.md

 - MultipleLines - whether the customer has multiple lines or not.
 - InternetService - customer's internet service provider(DSL, Fiber optic, No).
 - OnlineSecurity - whether the customer has online security or not (Yes, No, No internet service).
-- OnlineBackup - whether the customer has online backup or not (Yes, No, No internet service).
+- OnlineBackup - whether the customer has online backup or not (Yes, No, No Internet service).
-- DeviceProtection - whether the customer has device protection or not (Yes, No, No internet service).
+- DeviceProtection - whether the customer has device protection or not (Yes, No, No Internet Service).
 - TechSupport - whether the customer has tech support or not (Yes, No, No internet service).
 - StreamingTV - whether the customer has streaming TV or not (Yes, No, No internet service).
-- StreamingMovies - whether the customer has streaming movies or not (Yes, No, No internet service).
+- StreamingMovies - whether the customer has streaming movies or not (Yes, No, No Internet Service).
 - Contract - The contract term of the customer (Month-to-month, One year, Two years).
 - PaperlessBilling - whether the customer has paperless billing or not (Yes, No).
 - PaymentMethod - the customer's payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))